 Topics that can be covered; various tasks and equipment used for ox driving, feeding out cattle to make good oxen, how to buy calves, care of oxen, what present day farming situations really fit well with oxen and what training the animal needs in those situation.

 Lessons are all guided by exploring your interest in oxen to see where it leads such as homesteading, farming, historical demonstration, events like parades or weddings, or something family, friends, or youth groups can do together.

-- Lessons-For those wanting in depth knowledge about oxen.
-2 or more days of instruction at $75/day for each person, 10% off each if more than one student with a Max of 3 students.
-Scheduled between 12/15 and 4/10 consisting of instruction for at least 1 hour/day and 2-5 hours of doing a task with the oxen to practice what is covered in the lesson.
-What will be covered discussed before the individual comes.
+Lessons-2 or more days of instruction at $75/day for each person, 10% off each if more than one student with a Max of 3 students.
+Scheduled between 12/15 and 4/15 Sunday through Wednesday.
+Instruction for at least 1 hour/day and 1-5 hours of doing a task with the oxen to practice what is covered in the lesson.
+What will be covered planned and discussed with you before you come.

-- Accommodations: room in my home, meals consisting of food from the farm Also individual will take responsibility for routine tasks that are easy to show a person who is here for a short stay, about an hour’s work/day, and gifts to me of home grow produce are encouraged, like winter squash, potatoes, home made bread, preserves so forth.
+Accommodations: room in my home, help with meals and clean up, mostly food from the farm.
+For room and board individual will take responsibility for routine tasks that are easy to show a person who is here for a short stay, about an hour’s work/day, and gifts to me of home grow produce are encouraged, like winter squash, potatoes, home made bread, preserves so forth.
 Anything other than meat.